 The Reference Index is a total return net index.
-A total return net index calculates the performance of the index constituents on the basis that any dividends or distributions are reinvested net of applicable withholding tax.
+A total return net index calculates the performance of the index constituents on the basis that any dividends or distributions are reinvested after the deduction of any taxes that may apply.

 The Reference Index is calculated in EUR on an end of day basis.